HenryTangIntel/gaudi-connection/README.md

 ## Overview

 This tool provides utilities to discover Gaudi devices on a system, parse routing information from CSV files, and generate reports about which devices can connect to each other.
 It supports outputting connection data in both human-readable and JSON formats.
+All connection outputs now include port information for both source and destination devices.

 ## Directory Structure